 "...music.
 A magic beyond all we do here [Hogwarts]!" - Albus Dumbledore says in J. K. Rowling's Harry Potter And The Philosopher's Stone.

 Unsettled Bliss is my debut album.
 I am so happy to finally release this album.
-I tripped in the world of music quite suddenly, and I have always been asked how and why I got started with music all of a sudden.
+I jumped into the world of music quite suddenly, and I have always been asked how and why I got started with music all of a sudden.
 It all happened spontaneously.
 From my childhood, I always had a fascination for music, initially instrumental.
 Then after listening to Alan Walker’s song Different World, I realized how songs could communicate a good message to the world, in a beautiful manner.
 Indeed, this is not the world we had in mind, and we are stuck on answers we can't find, but we got time.
 I started listening to songs alongside instrumentals.

 When it comes to songs, I listen to very few songs many times, and I listen to very few artists but I love their songs a lot.
-While I am in no way claiming them to be superior to other artists, my favorite artists are Alan Walker, Marshmello, K-391, Imagine Dragons and Ahrix.
+While I am in no way claiming them to be superior to other artists, my favorite artists are Alan Walker, Marshmello, K-391, Imagine Dragons, KSHMR and Keiino.
 To be honest, I haven't explored other artists much, so these artists are not really my favorite artists, they are the only artists I seriously listen to.
 While it is undeniably true that any person exploring music should listen to as many songs and artists as possible, I get very little time to devote to music.
 Plus I am really addicted to these few artists and I love to play their songs again and again, trying to keep track of the subtle interplay between the music and vocals.

 But even a few months earlier, when I was exploring tracks like Faded, Ignite, Believer, Alone (etc.), I never thought I would be writing serious songs or producing music.
 I casually tried playing some instruments on my laptop, mainly the piano.
 I found it was really difficult, but not impossible, to play a really good melody.
 And obviously, it gave me immense satisfaction.
 Then I tried converting my previously-written poems to songs, with verses, pre-choruses and choruses.
 By “converting” I mean just changing their structure.
 For I was never a good singer, and the idea of singing my songs myself was too shameful even in my head.
 So I started looking for vocalists to collaborate with online.
 And luckily I met some really talented people.
 The next problem was syncing the music and vocals.
-The music I made were, in most cases, either inappropriate for the lyrics or inappropriate for any suitable melody.
+The music I made was, in most cases, either inappropriate for the lyrics or inappropriate for any suitable melody.
 So I had to ask the vocalists to do the production themselves, as these things don’t always work out well online.
 Well, I did produce the track for my song Unsettled Bliss myself.
 Yeah, that’s the song after which the album is named.
 And speaking of names, my artist name is somewhat strange.
 Arpan Amplified.
 Yeah, it is based on my real name, Arpan Dey.
 The “amplified” means I am using music as a means to amplify my inner voice and spread good messages to the world.
 So, that's it.
 I'm just a songwriter who produces instrumental tracks when he feels like it.
 I mean, I am more of a songwriter than a producer (but lately I am taking music production more seriously).
 Now, let’s look at the album more closely.

 First, why Unsettled Bliss?
 What is the concept behind the name?
 Unsettled Bliss is an oxymoron.
 This title brings into focus the fact that there are so many issues unsettled in today’s world that any kind of bliss is short-lived.
 Most of the songs in this album speak of internal struggle and regret.
 The exception is Physics.
 Physics is a song about, obviously, physics.
 The point of including Physics in the album is that even in the case of physics, we are confronted by unsettled paradoxes and weird stuff.
 But it is all beautiful, at the same time.